-- The reason: The stock price grows at an expected rate of r-q in a risk-neutral economy. - The u and d remain unchanged. - Other than the change in Eq.
-(26), binomial tree algorithms stay the same.
+- The reason: The stock price grows at an expected rate of r q in a risk-neutral economy. - The u and d remain unchanged. - Other than the change in Eq.
+(29), binomial tree algorithms stay the same as if there were no dividends.